 A WMS tracks the movement and storage of products in the warehouse or distribution center.
 It also helps ensure that items are stored in the most efficient location and that the correct items are picked and packed.
 Warehouse management systems also enable the management of all warehouse operations and monitor employees’ performance.

 On the other hand, an inventory management system helps track available inventory, including raw materials, work in progress, final products, and components needed to manufacture final products.
-It monitors stock levels and informs businesses if and when they need to produce more products or when raw materials are required to manufacture a product.
+It monitors stock levels and informs businesses if and when they need to produce more products or when raw materials are required to manufacture them.

 The most significant difference is that a warehouse management system can help you manage employees’ work in the warehouse.
 In contrast, inventory management systems only deal with stock and finished goods, making warehouse management systems more complex than inventory management systems.